Manojython/hill-climbing-search/README.md

 Q - - - - - - -
 - - Q - - - - -
 - - - - - - - Q

-Rate of success:  0.95
-Rate of failure:  0.05
-Average steps for success:  25.389473684210525
-Average steps for failure:  67.2
-Average steps for success sideways:  7.042105263157895 Running 100 case(s) for random restart move with 25 restarts Rate of success:  0.99
-Rate of failure:  0.01
-Average steps for success:  30.939393939393938
-Average steps for failure:  103.0
-Average steps for success restarts:  5.313131313131313 Running 100 case(s) for random restart move with 25 restarts and sideways moves Rate of success:  1.0
-Rate of failure:  0.0
-Average steps for success:  40.19
-Average steps for failure:  Unkown
-Average steps for success sideways:  8.41
-Average steps for success restarts:  0.71
 ```
 # References and Citations:
  - Notes from the Lecture by Prof. Dewan